-- Comply with state law and rules governing 3PVRO activities, including, but not limited, to: - Registering with the Division of Elections - Timely submitting all voter registration applications (completed or not) it collects to the Supervisor of Elections or the Division of Elections (see "Penalties for a 3PVRO Not Promptly Delivering Voter Registration Applications" below for timeliness requirements). - Serve as a fiduciary for the applicant from whom it collects paper voter registration applications, regardless of the method used to complete the paper application. - Place its assigned 3PVRO ID # on any voter registration application it delivers to the Division of Elections or a Supervisor of Elections.
-(The ID # must be recorded on the bottom portion of the back side of the voter registration application in a manner that does not obscure any other entry.) - Record the date that the 3PVRo or its agent delivers the voter registration application.
-The date must be noted on the bottom back side of the application in a way that does not obscure any other entry. - Keep its 3PVRO information and employee registration agents' information updated within 10 days of any change.
+- Comply with state law and rules governing 3PVRO activities, including, but not limited, to: - Registering with the Division of Elections - Keeping its 3PVRO information and employee registration agents' information updated within 10 days of any change. - Placing its assigned 3PVRO ID # on any voter registration application it delivers to the Division of Elections or a Supervisor of Elections.
+(The ID # must be recorded on the bottom portion of the back side of the voter registration application in a manner that does not obscure any other entry.) - Recording the date that a voter registration applicant delivers the application to the 3PVRO or its agent, whether in person or by mail.
+(The date must be noted on the bottom back side of the application in the format MM/DD/YY in a way that does not obscure any other entry.) - Timely submitting all voter registration applications (completed or not) it collects to the Supervisor of Elections or the Division of Elections (see "Penalties for a 3PVRO Not Promptly Delivering Voter Registration Applications" below for timeliness requirements). - Serving as a fiduciary for the applicant from whom it collects paper voter registration applications, regardless of the method used to complete the paper application.